I Remember a Childhood Friend

 By the shipyard workers and the gaffers

-Then on the World Stage entered the political actor
+Then on the World Stage appeared the political actor

 By the name of Margaret Thatcher